 But thankfully this is not the case.
 There ARE those who know the Truth and this truth of the matter can be found in the esoteric Teaching which underlies all the world’s religions.
 The “Knowers” of the human race are the spiritual Masters who serve as the guardians and keepers of the Esoteric Teaching in its purity and entirety.
 A relatively large portion of this ancient and ageless Wisdom was permitted to be given out to the world at large through the work of H. P. Blavatsky and the Theosophical Movement, Blavatsky being the direct agent and representative of that hidden esoteric Brotherhood which guides and watches over the spiritual evolution and advancement of humanity.
-Those Masters, it was repeatedly emphasised, are living and incarnated here on this Earth and therefore not the so-called “Ascended Masters” spoken of by so many in today’s New Age Movement.
+Those Masters, it was repeatedly emphasised, are living and incarnated here on this Earth and are therefore not the so-called “Ascended Masters” spoken of by so many in today’s New Age Movement.

 The following is a comprehensive overview of what happens to the individual between death and rebirth, according to the teachings of Theosophy.

 Some of these concepts may seem quite complex at first and their clear comprehension will necessitate careful reading and thoughtful study.
 There are people who claim that true spiritual teaching should be perfectly simple, basic, and immediately easily comprehensible by everyone but if one stops to think about it this is actually quite a ludicrous idea . . . since natural, material, exoteric science is highly complex, complicated, and detailed, it stands to reason that spiritual, esoteric science must be equally as complex and detailed, if not more so, because it is dealing with the inner processes of the working of the Universe.

 For those who would like a much shorter and simpler summary of these things, however, we have the article Death and The Afterlife.